 BV can be resolved with appropriate treatment, which may be antibiotics, non-drug treatments or a combination of multiple treatment strategies.

-If your BV won’t go away, you may benefit from an appointment with one of My Vagina’s qualified, experienced naturopathic practitioners.
-Working out why BV keeps coming back over and over is important, while providing tailored practitioner-only treatments.
+If your BV won’t go away, schedule an appointment with one of My Vagina’s qualified, experienced naturopathic practitioners.
+Working out why BV keeps coming back over and over is important to resolve it over the long term.

 Antibiotics can work well, but there are some key problems with repeated antibiotic use, including antibiotic resistance, damage to the overall microbiome, a poor cure rate, and feeling unwell while taking them.